Looking for free interoception resources?

 Interoception is the inner sense of self that connects all of these steps.
 This sense tells us when we have a fever, when we’re feeling happy, and yes, when we need to pee or poop.
 This sense can be difficult for some of us to really connect with, which can make toileting difficult or lead to accidents.

-The core of self-regulation and toileting is recognizing these inner feelings that are connected with the need to use the restroom – often fullness or pressure.
-Still, these sensations will vary from person to person.
-This is why connecting to our senses and developing a feeling of what our body is telling us is so important – what I feel that tells me it’s time to head to the bathroom might be different from what you think.
+The core of self-regulation, including toileting regulation, is recognizing these inner feelings that are connected with the need to use the restroom.
+These sensations will vary from person to person.
+This is why connecting to our body and developing an understanding of what our body is uniquely telling us is so important.

 Interoception Activities for Toileting

-In collaboration with my colleague, Kerri Hample—a fellow occupational therapist and Associate Professor of Occupational Therapy at Elizabethtown College—we’ve spent the past five years conducting the first pediatric studies to investigate the outcomes of interoception-based interventions on areas like toileting and emotional regulation.
+In collaboration with various colleagues and graduate students, I’ve spent the past few years conducting the first pediatric studies to investigate the outcomes of interoception-based interventions in areas like toileting and emotional regulation.

 From these studies, we’ve learned that, for some learners, as they develop their interoceptive awareness, they may be dry during the day but still experience nighttime bedwetting—which is very common.
 However, as the child continues to practice tuning into their internal signals, they often gain enough interoceptive awareness for those nighttime accidents to disappear eventually.